FAIR-bioHeaders/FHR-File-Converter/README.md

 ## Using fhr in Python

-how to use the fhr library on the python3 command line:
+How to use the fhr library on the python3 command line:

 ```python
 >>> from fhr import fhr